ellisonleao/magictools/README.md

 ### Engines and Frameworks

 #### 2D
+* [Cocos2d-x](http://cocos2d-x.org/) - a C++ OpenGL 2D and 3D game engine.
+Uses C++ but has JS and Lua bindings.
+Target all the major mobile platforms and operating systems.
+Additional tools CocoStudio and Cocos Code IDE.
 * [Construct 2](https://www.scirra.com/) - an HTML5 game maker, meaning you are not actually writing JavaScript.
 Instead, you use actions, events and conditions to do the heavy lifting.
 * [ImpactJS](http://impactjs.com/) - Impact is a JavaScript Game Engine that allows you to develop stunning HTML5 Games for desktop and mobile browsers.
 * [PixiJS](http://www.pixijs.com/) - is a newcomer HTML5 game renderer - first released in early 2013.
 A main appeal of the engine is its use of WebGL for faster performance.
 If WebGL isn't supported, the engine falls back to standard canvas.